Temka24/Temka24/README.md

 ### 🚀 What I'm Working On

 - Learning more about infrastructure, scalability & system design
-- Launched **TimeLink.mn** – Time slot booking platform for Mongolian Users
+- Launched **TimeLink.mn** – Time slot booking platform for Mongolian Services
 - Developing **Lerno** - Flashcard app to memorize english words for Mongolian users

 ---